Farouk-ayo/Farouk-ayo/README.md

 </a>

 ### Welcome to my Github profile!
-I'm a skilled frontend engineer who's really good with JavaScript and TypeScript.
-I'm an expert in React and its related stuff like Redux and React Router.
-I use all this knowledge to build websites and webapps that work well and can handle a lot of users, thanks to my know-how with Next.js.
+Farouk is a Frontend Developer with over 2years of experience in the field.
+I have developed web applications using JavaScript and TypeScript.
 I love making designs and ideas into cool experiences for people using the web.
+I have contributed to numerous projects, collaborating with product designers, backend developers, DevOps, and other tech professionals.
 My journey in web development has been a mix of coming up with new things and working closely with designers and backend developers to make those ideas real.
+ I have a strong passion for learning and teaching, and am always updated with the latest advancements in technology.

+ to add more to my skillset, and i am open to new opportunities.

-- 🌱 I’m currently learning Node js.
+- 🌱 I'm currently learning about Node.js

-- 👯 I’m looking to collaborate on **Open source projects**
+- 👯 And i am open to new opportunities.

-- 📫 How to reach me **mustaphafarouk41@gmail.com**
+- 📫 Email: @**mustaphafarouk41@gmail.com**

-- ⚡ Fun fact: I take my work seriously, but that doesn't mean I can't enjoy a bit of fun along the way.

 ## Languages and Tools
 <div align="center">